Friday, May 20, 2011

 Best Date Ever!

-As Happy Birthday presents for a couple friends of mine (Monica & Angel), my friend Ben & I took them out to dinner and made them some jewelry out of 1 oz. silver coins.
+As Happy Birthday presents for a couple friends (Monica & Angel), my friend Ben & I took them out to dinner and made them some jewelry out of 1 oz. silver coins.

 Smithy